|

 the Mark VII SVO was created from the sporty Mark VII LSC and enhanced by Ford's SVO performance team.

-Although, not specifically planned for production in this form, a carriage top Mark VII was all that Ford donated for the prototype; and so represented a possible convertible option.
+**Although, not specifically planned for production in this form, a carriage top Mark VII was what Lincoln donated for the prototype project and so represented a possible convertible option.

-Unfortunately, the Mark VII GTC was already in limited production and accepted for the high performance model...
-Additionally, due to the fact that the Mark VII was too be discontinued at the end of '92, the Ford/Lincoln motor division did not see a point in producing this model so late. . . .
-So the Mark VII SVO project was scrapped.
+**Additionally, due to the fact that the Mark VII was to be discontinued at the end of '92, the Ford/Lincoln motor division did not see a point in producing the SVO model. **The Mark VII SVO project was scrapped.

 |

 aluminum wheels with 225/60/ZR16 radials. * Ford performance bucket seats in heavy dark blue cloth and velour with manual thigh bolsters and power lumbar support.
 Taken from the '87-'88 Turbo Coupe. * In-dash LED Oil pressure gauge.
-An oil pressure gauge was absent from all previous Mark VII models.
-Many owners questioned this omission in a performance car. * Distinctive LED tail lights were
+An oil pressure gauge was absent from all previous Mark VII models ('84-'92).
+Many owners questioned this omission in a performance car. * Distinctive LED tail lights

 exhaust system with newly designed X-Pipe technology vs. the standard H-Pipe